Testing Claims About VariationIn Exercises 5–16, test the given c... | Channels for Pearson+

 1

-Step 5: Compare the test statistic to the critical value or compare the P-value to the significance level.
-If the test statistic exceeds the critical value or if the P-value is less than 0.05, reject the null hypothesis.
+Step 5: Compare the test statistic to the critical value or compare the P-value to the significance level (0.05).
+If the test statistic is less than the critical value or the P-value is less than 0.05, reject the null hypothesis.
 Otherwise, fail to reject the null hypothesis.
-State the conclusion: If the null hypothesis is rejected, conclude that the population standard deviation is greater than 0.01000 g.
-If the null hypothesis is not rejected, conclude that there is insufficient evidence to support the claim.
+Conclude whether the standard deviation of waiting times with the single line is significantly less than 1.8 minutes and discuss the improvement in waiting times.

 Verified video answer for a similar problem: